thorpej/CoPicoVision/README.md

 ### Update - Oct 11, 2024
 Built up the controller section and played some Donkey Kong!
 I did make a mistake on the controller section, however.
 Controller 1 and 2 are swapped.
-I will correct this in the next revision of the board, and will figure out a bodge for the rev 0.1 boards that I've already run off.
+I will correct this in the next revision of the board, and there is a [procedure](errata/rev0_1_controller_bodge.md) to fix the rev 0.1 boards that I've already run off.

 There also a mistake in the physical placement of the card edge connector for the cartridge.
 It's a few millimeters too close to the front of the